fjdksa80/9ct-unity-game-design/Software Design Project Proposal/Software Design Project Proposal.md

 ### Fraser Maple

 ## Identifying and Defining

+### My Idea

+I want to create a puzzle-platformer game in which the player must push boxes onto buttons in order to progress, however, there's a twist: the player can swap positions with the box at any time, opening the door to countless new and exciting puzzles.

 ### Identifying a Need

 **Need:** To sharpen and challenge the player's problem-solving abilities and platforming skills.

 **Problem Statement:** Many video games require little thinking and problem-solving.
 A puzzle-platformer game is the perfect game to enchance the player's problem-solving and thinking skills.